ViBiOh/kmux/README.md

 ### `restart`

-`restart` perform the equivalent of a rollout restart on given resource (add an annotation of the pod spec).
+`restart` performs the equivalent of a rollout restart on given resource (add an annotation of the pod spec).
 For `job`, it's the equivalent of a replacement (delete then create).

 ```bash
 Restart the given resource